Hackers force message on websites via US firm

 Gigya CEO Patrick Salyer outlined what happened in a blog published Thursday.

-The executive said hackers had rerouted Internet traffic from Gigya’s website to an outside computer server.
-That server generated a message to visitors that their site had been hacked by the Syrian Electronic Army.
+The executive says hackers rerouted Internet traffic from its website to a computer server that generated a message to visitors that their site had been hacked by the Syrian Electronic Army.

 Published reports noted the message appeared on websites for several UK newspapers, CNBC and the National Hockey League.

-The Syrian Electronic Army aligns itself with Syrian President Bashar Assad.
+The Syrian group aligns itself with Syrian President Bashar Assad.
 It has previously taken credit for hacking media sites like E!
 Online and the BBC.